Budapestby VisitCity Guides

 September's Wine Festival celebrates Hungarian vintages in historic castle courtyards

-During major festivals, courtyards may be fenced off requiring festival entry tickets, but these events are considered among Budapest's finest cultural celebrations.
-Festival tickets sometimes include free museum entry, adding value to the experience.
+During big festivals, courtyards might be fenced off and need festival tickets, but these events are some of Budapest's best cultural celebrations.
+Festival tickets sometimes include free museum entry, which makes them a good deal.

-The museums also host temporary exhibitions throughout the year.
+The museums also have temporary exhibitions all year.
 The National Gallery's 2025 program includes "Habitat: Nature and Landscape Constructs" (March-July) and "The Art of Life: Art Nouveau Posters and Material Culture" (April-October).

 Frequently Asked Questions